Tanzania Women’s Adventure Safari Best of Northern Circuit (May 9-19, 2023)

-Arusha National Park is lesser travelled by tourists and has a lot to due to its perfect mix of flora and fauna and diversified landscapes.
+Arusha National Park is lesser travelled by tourists and has a lot to due with its perfect mix of flora and fauna and diversified landscapes.
 Passing the “small Serengeti” during a game drive, you are likely to spot peaceful herds of buffaloes, shy bushbucks on the edge of the forest as well as warthogs and zebras.
 Heading towards the Ngurdoto Crater you will soon find yourself in a lush rainforest – a great place to spot the athletic black and white colobus monkey as well as the elegant mitis monkey.
 The Ngurdoto Crater is basically a smaller version of the Ngorongoro Crater and has a diameter of about 3 km.
 With a bit of luck you might even spot buffaloes in the swamps on the crater floor.
 Halfway through the game drive, our guide will find a place for the group to enjoy a picnic lunch before continuing on into the park. – Transfer to Karatu for dinner and overnight at Marera Valley Lodge.
 (BLD)

-►Day 3: Ngorongor Crater Conservation Area
+►Day 3: Ngorongoro Crater Conservation Area

-The huge crater floor is spotted with large herds of zebras, wildebeests, elands, Grant’s and Thompson’s gazelles.
+The huge crater floor is spotted with large herds of zebras, wildebeests, elands, Grant’s and Thomson’s gazelles.
 As we get closer to the game, lions can be seen as well as the occasional herd of elephants and the endangered Black Rhino.
 Rare species like serval cats, hyenas, jackals, and cheetahs may be spotted, and your guide will help you adjust your eyes to watching game and looking for behaviors that may indicate if predators are around.

-Not only do mammals reside in the conservation area, Ostriches, Kori bustards, Crowned Cranes, White Backed Vultures, Black Kites, Cattle Egrets, Tawny Eagles, Augur Buzzards and Lesser Flamingos can be seen at Lake Magadi.
+Not only do mammals reside in the conservation area, Ostriches, Kori Bustards, Crowned Cranes, White Backed Vultures, Black Kites, Cattle Egrets, Tawny Eagles, Augur Buzzards and Lesser Flamingos can be seen at Lake Magadi.

 ►Day 4: Introduction to the Serengeti & The Great Migration